These are the menstrual symptoms you need to stop ignoring. Period.

 1. Intense cramping

 For most of us, it can be hard to determine exactly what ‘intense’ cramping is, when all pain is horrid and it’s not like we have much to compare against.
-But if you’re at the point where you’re regularly missing work because your period pain is so severe, and it can’t be controled with over-the-counter painkillers, you should check in with your doctor.
+But if you’re at the point where you’re regularly missing work because your period pain is so severe, and it can’t be controlled with over-the-counter painkillers, you should check in with your doctor.

-Intense cramping is one of the hallmark symptoms of endometriosis, a condition which causes the uterine lining to grow outside of the uterus, attaching itself to the ovaries, fallopian tubes and bowel.
+Intense cramping is one of the hallmark symptoms of endometriosis, a condition which causes the uterine lining to grow outside of the uterus, attaching itself to the ovaries, fallopian tubes, and bowel.
 It affects around 1 in 10 women, and typically includes symptoms like painful sex, irregular or excessive bleeding, painful urination or bowel movements, and regular back and abdominal pain, and can be managed with medication and surgery.

 Extremely painful periods can also be a sign of uterine fibroids – benign growths in the uterus, or pelvic inflammatory disease (PID), an infection affecting the reproductive organs.
-It’s always best to consult your doctor if you think your symptoms align, but even if they don’t represent something more serious, there’s definitely products out there which can help you through the pain.
+It’s always best to consult your doctor if you think your symptoms align, but even if they don’t represent something more serious, there are definitely products out there which can help you through the pain.

 2. Heavy bleeding

 Heavy bleeding can be a sign of Polycystic Ovary Syndrome or PCOS, a disorder which causes enlarged ovaries with small cysts on the outer edges.
-Symptoms vary with this disorder, with some women experiencing short and light menstruation, or none at all.
+Symptoms vary with this disorder, with some women experiencing short and light menstruation or none at all.
 Other signs include weight gain, acne, depression, excessive hair growth and loss of scalp hair.

 A heavy flow can also be a sign of uterine fibroids, a hormonal imbalance, or PID.
 So if you’re running to the bathroom every two hours with a soaked tampon or pad, you should definitely consult with your doctor.